devwithsd0/devwithsd0/README.md

 - __📬: How to reach me: You can't right now.
 Sorry for your inconvenience. 🙂__
 - __🔭: My Goal: Achieving a grand fame. + Lead a luxurious life. 😇__
 - __📡: I really wanna contribute to open source projects.
 Feel free to ask anything.__
-- __🎮: Minecraft, Free Fire and much more to describe.__
+- __🎮: Minecraft 🥗, Free Fire 🔫 and much more to describe.__
 > Roses are Red 🥀, Violets are Blue 🔮.
 You're invited 😉, From ME to YOU! 👊!!!

 _I really know you also like these.
-That's why you came here to complete the need._
+That's why you came here to find your need._

-_If my inventions helped you a bit, please follow my small page.
+_If my inventions helped you a bit, please join the race with me.
 Your one handful support is everything to me._

-> Don't forget to join the race with me! 👍
+> Don't forget to give a follow buddy! 👍

 _Thanks!_